-At the same time Glen Huntington Bandshell was built, many bandshell structures, such as the Hollywood Bowl in California and the Sioux City Bandshell in Iowa, were designed to include similar iconic tapering concentric arches, utilized as a method of projection with large concrete wing walls.
+At the same time Glen Huntington Bandshell was built, many bandshell structures, such as the 1922 Hollywood Bowl in California and the 1935 Sioux City Band Shell in Iowa, were designed to include similar iconic tapering concentric arches, utilized as a method of projection with large concrete wing walls.
 The American Bandshell structures provided a truly functional performance space and experience, while being of specific architectural styles of the period in which they were built.
-Glen Huntington Bandshell is an example of these and one of only a handful of bandshells remaining in Colorado.
-Of the remaining bandshells in Colorado, it is one of only two Art Deco Style bandshells.
-The other located in Pueblo, CO.
+The Glen Huntington Bandshell stands as a rare example of art deco architecture in Boulder and is one of only two Colorado Bandshells from the early to mid-1900s..